torvalds/linux/Documentation/filesystems/befs.rst

 His original code can still be found at:
 <http://hp.vector.co.jp/authors/VA008030/bfs/>

-Does anyone know of a more current email address for Makoto?
+Does anyone kanalw of a more current email address for Makoto?
 He doesn't respond to the address given above...

 This filesystem doesn't have a maintainer.